el-ffeino/qwarp/README.md

 - Firewall changes are reset on reboot, you might be interested in making Qwarp run on startup.

 ### Is it bannable?
-Qwarp does **NOT** interact with the game's files or memory in any way;
-However, **I can't confirm whether Valve allows these kind of programs to be used or not**.
+Qwarp does **NOT** interact with the game's files or memory in any way; However, I can't confirm whether Valve allows these kind of programs to be used or not.
-Use at your own risk.
+**Use at your own risk!**